acute-technology-inc/aqvisa-grpc/proto/README.md

 ### ViWriteFromFile

 This RPC is used for send configuration file instead of sending commands to the application.
-The configuration file is in JSON format.
+The configuration file is in *JSON* format.
 It is loaded and the payload can be transferred over gRPC.

 See also [ViWriteFromFileRequest](#ViWriteFromFileRequest) and [ViWriteFromFileResponse](#ViWriteFromFileResponse) messages.

+For the *JSON* config, please see [**schema**](https://github.com/acute-technology-inc/aqvisa-grpc/tree/main/config/schemas) for more details.

 ## Messages